 Be prepared to show real sales and proof of consumer demand.

 The Founder and the Team

-Flexibility: The entrepreneur must be willing to reevaluate and refocus their plans when things don’t work out as anticipated.
+- Flexibility: You must re-evaluate and re-focus on their plans when things don’t work out as expected.

 Do you have a proprietary or unique product that creates barriers to entry and/or precludes copying by the competition?